papierukartka/docker-jenkins-tutorial/README.md

 - put things down
   - `docker compose -p jenkins down`
     - **-v** add this option at the end if you want volumes deleted too

+### crawling for images

+- use hub.dockerhub.com to search for available tags (and corresponding Dockerfiles) and to find out what other images the image depends on

 ## nginx